-In this instance more often that not the decking will respond very will to a combination of high pressure treatments (no more than 1000 PSI) coupled with various chemical treatments.minimize the chance of ripping apart your timber.
-The acid treatment will help act as a timber brightener and neutralize mold mildew that has set in the timber.
-(Refer to the above picture for a example)
+In this instance more often than not the decking will respond very well to a combination of high-pressure treatments (no more than 1000 PSI) coupled with various chemical treatments.minimize the chance of ripping apart your timber.
+The acid treatment will help act as a timber brightener and neutralize mould mildew that has set in the timber.
+(Refer to the above picture for an example)

 Scenario 2.
 You have no idea what has been used in the past but the existing coatings are patchy in areas.